-American president Donald Trump, speaking in the White House, stated, ‘You look at what they’ve done from a security standpoint, from a military standpoint, it’s very dangerous,’ adding that ‘If we make a deal, I could imagine Huawei being possibly included in some form or some part of it.’
+American president Donald Trump, speaking in the White House, stated, ‘‘You look at what they’ve done from a security standpoint, from a military standpoint, it’s very dangerous,’’ adding that ‘‘If we make a deal, I could imagine Huawei being possibly included in some form or some part of it.’’
 The Trump administration raised the import tax of roughly two hundred billion dollars’ worth of Chinese products on May 10 and are potentially pursuing an additional twenty-five percent, amounting to approximately three billion dollars worth of goods.
 With Huawei being placed on a watch list, it prevents the company from importing essential equipment from the United States.
-Furthermore, US lawmakers are undertaking an initiative to issue a cheque of $US700 million in grants to assist the American telecoms providers with the expense of deactivating Huawei from their network, as well as blockiing the use of equipment or services from Huawei and Chinese telecoms firm ZTE in next-generation 5G networks.
+Furthermore, U.S. lawmakers are undertaking an initiative to issue a cheque of $US700 million in grants to assist the American telecoms providers with the expense of deactivating Huawei from their network, as well as blocking the use of equipment or services from the telecommunications company and Chinese telecoms firm ZTE in next-generation 5G networks.